zulip/zulip-terminal/docs/FAQ.md

 [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal) or open an issue for it mentioning your terminal name, version, and OS.

+## Links don't render completely as a footlink

+Links that don't fit on one line are cropped with an ellipsis in the footlinks, since typically they are not recognized as a link across multiple lines in terminal emulators, copy/pasting can be challenging, and this also saves screen real estate.
+However, they will become visible with each message if you can widen your terminal window, and they're rendered completely in the Message Information view (see also [#622](https://www.github.com/zulip/zulip-terminal/issues/622)).

 ## Mouse does not support *performing some action/feature*

 We think of Zulip Terminal as a keyboard-centric client.
 Consequently, while functionality via the mouse does work in places, mouse support is not currently a priority for the project (see also [#248](https://www.github.com/zulip/zulip-terminal/issues/248)).